arshaali/arshaali.github.io/pages/research.md

 ### Research Interests

-human-robot interaction, autonomous vehicles, trust in automation, human-robot communication
+human-robot interaction, autonomous vehicles, trust in automation, situation awareness

 ---

 ### Optimizing Human-Robot Team Situation Awareness

 For human-robot teams to work effectively, each agent on the team should have an understanding of what their teammates are doing, why they are doing it, and what they are likely to do next.
 I am actively working on a user study to determine how team situation awareness can be improved.
-The goal is to use this information to then create a model for team situation awareness that can be used for calibration.
+The goal is to use this information to then create a model for team situation awareness that can be used for situation awareness calibration.

 ---